GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 ## Start a PWA in an Android app

-[Progressive Web Apps][1] (PWA) are web applications that make use of app-like features to create high quality experiences that are fast, reliable and engaging.
+[Progressive Web Apps][1] (PWA) are web applications that use app-like features to create high quality experiences that are fast, reliable and engaging.

 The web has incredible reach and offers powerful ways for users to discover new experiences.
 But users are also used to searching for applications in their operating system store.
-Those users are, in many cases, already familiar with the brand or service and have a high level of intentionality that results in higher than average engagement metrics.
+Those users are, in many cases, already familiar with the brand or service they're seeking and have a high level of intentionality that results in higher than average engagement metrics.

 The Play Store is a store for Android apps, and developers often want to open their Progressive Web Apps from their Android apps.

-Trusted Web Activity is an open standard that allows browsers to provide a fully web platform compatible container that developers can use to render their PWA inside an Android app.
+Trusted Web Activity is an open standard that allows browsers to provide a fully web platform compatible container that renders PWAs inside an Android app.
 The feature is available in [Chrome][2], in development in [Firefox Preview Nightly][3], with other browsers joining soon.